Bwlch y Slaters quarry: Modern operations

 Once the Department of the Environment relinquished control of the quarry, a new mill was built, occupying much the same location as the historic mill, but equipped with an automatic dressing machine, a profiler, and a line where flooring and cladding slabs are produced.
 The mill was completed in 1985.
 Modern quarrying operations at the site of the Bwlch y Slaters quarry began and quickly extended over the summit of Manod Mawr to reach the derelict Graig Ddu quarry.
 Much of the original quarry site has been obliterated by this untopping operation.
-The quarry was then owned by the Alfred MacAlpine group, who invested in earth moving machinery and in modern sawing and dressing tables.
-During their tenure, MacAlpines renamed the combined Bwlch y Slaters and Graig Ddu quarry as Cwt y Bugail, a name reused from the nearby Cwt y Bugail quarry some 2 mi away.
-Untopping at the quarry ceased in September 2007, when MacAlpines ran into financial difficulties.
+The quarry was then owned by the Alfred McAlpine group, who invested in earth moving machinery and in modern sawing and dressing tables.
+During their tenure, Alfred McAlpine renamed the combined Bwlch y Slaters and Graig Ddu quarry as Cwt y Bugail, a name reused from the nearby Cwt y Bugail quarry some 2 mi away.
+Untopping at the quarry ceased in September 2007, when Alfred McAlpine ran into financial difficulties.

 Subsequently, operations restarted when the Breedon Group acquired the quarry, which it operated under the trade name Welsh Slate.
 It is thought to be the highest industrial site in Britain.
 The slates which the quarry produces are normally 50 by 25 cm and modern machinery allows them to specify the thickness as 5.5, 7.5 or 9.5 mm.
 They conform to a British standard, and are normally expected to last longer than the building to which they are attached.
 The planning permission under which the quarry was reopened covered extraction up to 31 December 2022, and allows them to produce 15,000 tonnes of product each year.
 However, by the end of 2022, there will still be large reserves of rock at the site, and Welsh Slate have applied to Gwynedd Council to extend the operation until 2048.
 If permission is not granted, closure of the quarry would see the loss of 40 jobs.